Progress and Plans

 The Preparatory Phase

-Funds were raised to cover the costs of the Preparatory Phase of work which included:
+Once a decision was reached that we were undertaking this project, funds were raised to cover the costs of the Preparatory Phase of work which included:

 - urgent roofing repairs (funded by Cumberland Area Quaker Meeting)